 Restoring Children’s Play: Overcoming Parental Fears

-Last month, in a blog post (here), I asked readers to supply, in the comments section, their ideas about how to restore children’s independent outdoor play in today’s world.
+Last month, I asked readers in a blog post to supply, in the comments section, their ideas about how to restore children’s independent outdoor play in today’s world.
 I focused on outdoor play because that is the kind of play that, traditionally, is most likely to involve vigorous physical activity, exciting adventures, and, most important, escape from adult interference.
-It is also the kind of play of which children today are most severely deprived.
+It is also the kind of play that children today are most severely deprived of.

 What are the misgivings and fears that prevent parents from freeing their children for independent outdoor play?
 Briefly, according to the respondents, they come in three main varieties, which I discuss under separate headings below.

-The Fear that Children Will Fall Behind if Not More or Less Constantly in Adult-Directed Activities
+The Fear That Children Will Fall Behind If Not Constantly in Adult-Directed Activities

 As a society we have become obsessed with the idea that children learn and advance primarily through their interactions with adults and, by implication, have come to think of children’s own activities, including their play with other children away from adults, as wasted time.
 We fear that if our child does not build a résumé comparable to or better than that of other children, then ours will not be able to compete in the college admission contest and all will be lost.